Antarctica travel guide

 Wherever you’re from, Antarctica is a long, long way away.
-So take advantage of having travelled halfway round the world and squeeze in a tour in South America.
+Take advantage of having travelled halfway round the world and squeeze in a tour in South America.
 At the “end of the world”, Patagonia and Tierra del Fuego are utterly magical – but if you’ve had enough of chilly wildernesses, you could always spend a few days warming up in the seductive city of Buenos Aires.

 When you sign up for an outdoor adventure in a wild landscape, lecture programmes may sound rather dull.
 But the ships’ biologists, geographers, photographers, historians and geologists share fascinating insights about the land and creatures around you.
 You’ll learn to identify species, and a little knowledge means you will be even more amazed by the world passing you by on deck.

 We don’t think that bigger is better in Antarctica.
 Larger boats (over 100 pax) may reduce seasickness, but a smaller vessel gives a more personalised service, the chance of one-on-one time with the scientists and lecturers, and access to shallower harbours.
 Additionally, only 100 people may step ashore at a time, so passengers on bigger ships must take it in turns.